ForrestTech/Exemplum/README.md

 ### Running Docker

 Exemplum ships with configuration to run using [Project Tye](https://github.com/dotnet/tye) locally.
 You can install tye using the details on the project page and run the application using `tye run`.
 The project are configured to fall back to local app settings or defaults if tye service discovery information cannot be found.

+### Summary Worker

+The summary worker service is a demonstration of using Event driven architecture to integrate services.
+When `PublishIntegrationEvents` is set to true the main API project will publish integration events when todo items are created.
+These event are published using MassTransit to RabbitMQ.
+The summary service consumes there events and has a saga state machine that tracks recent todo items.
+It then sends a summary email to when every 3 todo messages are received to test the email sending locally use [smtp4dev](https://github.com/rnwood/smtp4dev).

 ## Motivation